-Head Turning Preference and Plagiocephaly

-Information for parents and carers

-When your baby is born, labour can cause their head to become misshapen.
+APCP Information - Head Turning Preference and Plagiocephaly Information for Parents and Carers When your baby is born, labour can cause their head to become misshapen.
 This is normal and corrects within the first few weeks after birth.
 If you have noticed that your baby is developing a flat spot on the back or side of his head, it could be due to a head turning preference and a sign of plagiocephaly.
+What problems may occur?

 Plagiocephaly is the medical term for head flattening which is produced by pressure on the baby's skull when lying in the same position for prolonged periods of time.
 New born babies have very soft skulls which are susceptible to being moulded or flattened.

-It should be noted that this is cosmetic and does not cause any pressure on the brain or any developmental problems.
+It should be noted that this is cosmetic and does not cause any pressure on the brain or any developmental problems What causes it?

-Possible Causes

-- Head turning preference to one side-this maybe baby's preferred sleep position. - Tight neck muscles which limit them turning their head fully- your baby may need stretches to their neck muscles which will be taught by your physiotherapist. - Position in utero or after a difficult labour. - Lack of tummy time- although it is recommended that all babies sleep on their backs, it is essential that they experience tummy time regularly throughout the day. - Prematurity-babies born too soon have softer skulls, which are more prone to moulding especially when they have been too poorly to be moved.
+- Head turning preference to one side-this may be baby's preferred sleep position. - Tight neck muscles which limit them turning their head fully- your baby may need stretches to their neck muscles which will be taught by your physiotherapist. - Position in utero or after a difficult labour. - Lack of tummy time although it is recommended that all babies sleep on their backs, it is essential that they experience tummy time regularly throughout the day. - Prematurity-babies born too soon have softer skulls, which are more prone to moulding especially when they have been too poorly to be moved.
+Intervention The sooner intervention starts the better the outcome.

-Intervention

-The sooner intervention starts the better the outcome.
 As your baby learns to move and the pressure is taken off the flattened area of the skull, the head shape can start to improve.
 This can take months and may correct fully.
 In more severe cases, a degree of flattening may remain but not enough to notice when older.

-Simple Steps to Try

-Repositioning your baby during both sleep and awake times will encourage your baby to rest their head on the non-flat area to promote more even weight distribution and remodelling.
+Simple Steps to Try Repositioning your baby during both sleep and awake times will encourage your baby to rest their head on the non-flat area to promote more even weight distribution and remodelling.
+Sleeping - Always place your baby on their back to sleep.

-Sleeping

-- Always place your baby on their back to sleep.
 Alternate which end of the cot you place your baby to sleep each night, this will encourage them to face both directions. - Rearrange nursery furniture.
 Babies are attracted to look at light sources and may try to turn their head towards a window. - After your baby has fallen asleep, gently move their head to the non preferred side, to take the weight off the flattened area.

-Playtime

-- Tummy time is very important.
+Playtime Tummy time is very important.
 It is a good position for your baby to practise lifting their head, develop strength in their back and neck muscles and take weight through their arms.
 A small roll under their chest may help them maintain this position.
-Try a little and often approach. - Reduce the amount of time your baby spends in one position where there is uneven pressure on their head, e.g. baby bouncer chair, car seat.
-Place your baby in a variety of positions to play. - Encourage active head turning away from their preferred side using bright and interesting toys, sounds or people's faces
+Try a little and often approach

+Reduce the amount of time your baby spends in one position where there is uneven pressure on their head, e.g. baby bouncer chair, car seat.
+Place your baby in a variety of positions to play.